pennersr/django-allauth/docs/socialaccount/providers/keycloak.rst

 --------

-Starting since version 0.56.0, the builtin Keycloak provider has been removed in favor of relying on the OpenID Connect provider as is:
+Starting since version 0.56.0, the builtin Keycloak provider has been removed in favor of relying on the :doc:`openid_connect` provider as is:

 .. code-block:: python